 - Read our Notion 6 review

-2. MuseScore: Best free music composition software
+2. Sibelius: Best professional music notation software

-This is the best free music composition software
+3. MuseScore: Best free music composition software

 MuseScore is free, open-source notation software that’s compatible with Windows and Mac operating systems.
 Even though it’s free, it includes many of the same features and tools found in the best for-pay programs we reviewed.

 Its interface is clean and easy to navigate.
 The left side of the screen displays all the available input tools, and the inspector to the right of the score shows information about the notes you input.
 We had no problem connecting our MIDI keyboard, but if you don’t have one at your disposal, you can MuseScore’s virtual piano to input notes.
 You can also use your mouse or keyboard shortcuts to add notes to the staff.

 MuseScore can import MusicXML and standard MIDI files from other popular notation software.
 When your score is complete, you can export it as either a graphic file, MusicXML file or audio file.
 The instrument samples aren’t as realistic or dynamic as those in the best notation programs we tested, but if you are interested in composing music with software, MuseScore is an easy way to learn for no investment.